norvig/paip-lisp/docs/chapter13.md

 {:#s0010}
 {:.h1hd}

-Object-oriented programming turns the world of Computing on its side: instead of viewing a program primarily as a set of actions which manipulate objects, it is viewed as a set of objects that are manipulated by actions.
+Object-oriented programming turns the world of computing on its side: instead of viewing a program primarily as a set of actions which manipulate objects, it is viewed as a set of objects that are manipulated by actions.
 The state of each object and the actions that manipulate that state are defined once and for all when the object is created.
 This can lead to modular, robust systems that are easy to use and extend.
 It also can make systems correspond more closely to the "real world," which we humans perceive more easily as being made up of objects rather than actions.